Nike-Inc/cerberus-java-client/README.md

     Map<String,String> secrets = cerberusClient.read("/app/my-sdb-name").getData();
 ```
 Check out ["Working with AWS Credentials"](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) for more information on how the AWS SDK for Java loads credentials.

-## Lambdas

-Generally it does NOT make sense to store Lambda secrets in Cerberus for two reasons:

-1. Cerberus cannot support the scale that lambdas may need, e.g. thousands of requests per second
-1. Lambdas will not want the extra latency needed to authenticate and read from Cerberus

-A better solution for Lambda secrets is using the [encrypted environmental variables](http://docs.aws.amazon.com/lambda/latest/dg/env_variables.html)
-feature provided by AWS.

-Another option is to store Lambda secrets in Cerberus but only read them at Lambda deploy time, then storing them as encrypted
-environmental variables, to avoid the extra Cerberus runtime latency.

 ## Development